One-Shot Distributed Source Simulation: As Quantum as it Can Get: Extending to Many Receivers

+where \edit{it} may be established to be a minimization by following the cardinality arguments of Section \ref{sec:one-shot-corr-meas}.
 We can establish the one-shot converse the same way as before using data-processing by extending the $\chi^{|p}$ to more parties.
 We can establish achievability using the one-shot random covering as before.